Lynn Ellwood

 My work experience

 I became a Speech-Language Pathologist in 1986.
 I was drawn to the profession because I could help people overcome the challenges that communication difficulties bring.
 At first I focused on adult neurogenic rehabilitation, helping people after a stroke or head injury.
 My experience broadened, encompassing a wide range of settings, from acute care to community-based, and in both public and private sectors.
-Since the 1990s I have been applying my clinical skills to help people who speak English as a second language.
+Since the 1990s I have been applying my clinical skills to help people who speak English as an additional language.
 I have broad experience in the area of accent modification, working with groups and individuals in corporate boardrooms and the private practice setting.

 My clinical titles have included Senior Speech-Language Pathologist and Clinical Practice Leader.
 I was a Senior Case Manager (Brain Injury Specialty) within a private practice firm.
 I am an Associate Professor, Teaching Stream, in the Graduate Department of Speech-Language Pathology, Faculty of Medicine, at the University of Toronto.
 I joined the department in 2003 in response to the department’s need for additional resources to address expanding enrollment.
-I maintain an active and growing private practice in the areas of neuro-rehabilitation and accent modification.
+I maintain an active and growing private practice in the areas of neuro-rehabilitation and accent adjustment.

 Professional accomplishments